keptn/keptn.github.io/content/docs/0.16.x/bridge/_index.md

 caption="Keptn Bridge Uniform View">}}

 You can view the related subscriptions, events on error level, and sequence failures by selecting an integration.
 It is also possible to directly configure the subscriptions to listen to specific events.
 If there are new error events since the last time the integration was viewed, a red indicator shows up for this integration.
-When a sequence in this particular scope failed, then there is a link provided that takes you directly to the failed task in the sequence. 'n/a' in this regard means that the error is not related to any sequence execution.
+When a sequence in this particular scope fails, a link is provided that takes you directly to the failed task in the sequence. 'n/a' in this regard means that the error is not related to any sequence execution.

 {{< popup_image
 link="./assets/uniform-view-logs.png"